 How can ovarian cysts be treated?

-Non-steroidal anti-inflammatory drugs (ibuprofen, naproxen etc.) and narcotic analgesics can eliminate the discomfort caused by ovarian cysts.
-Although oral contraceptives cannot treat preexistent cysts, such medication has been proved to prevent their development and reocurrence.
+Non-steroidal anti-inflammatory drugs (ibuprofen, naproxen, etc.) and narcotic analgesics can eliminate the discomfort caused by ovarian cysts.
+Although oral contraceptives cannot treat preexistent cysts, such medication has been proved to prevent their development and recurrence.
+Surgery may be necessary in case of persistent, symptomatic cysts.

 Ovarian cysts are thin-walled sacs filled with clear fluid which often develop on the outer surface of the ovary during ovulation.
 The majority of them disappear naturally following the release of eggs.
 However, if the cyst will not release ovules, it will continue to increase in size, sometimes becoming larger than the functional ovary it occurs on.

-Treatment is typically prescribed in order to alleviate the associated symptoms, such as pelvic pain, or to prevent the development of additional cysts.
-Non-steroidal anti-inflammatory drugs (ibuprofen, naproxen, etc.) and narcotic analgesics can eliminate the discomfort caused by ovarian cysts.
-Although oral contraceptives cannot treat preexistent cysts, such medication has been proved to prevent their development and recurrence.
+Treatment is typically prescribed to alleviate the associated symptoms, such as pelvic pain, or prevent the development of other cysts.
+However, it depends on the type of cyst and additional factors, such as your age and general health condition.
+Oral contraceptives cannot treat preexistent cysts but can prevent their development and recurrence.

 Disclaimer: We do not assume responsibility for the use of the provided information or its interpretation.
 Our efforts are towards providing current and reliable information; however these should not be considered, or used as a substitute for diagnosis or treatment.